Listed buildings in Greysouthen

-Greysouthen is a civil parish in the Borough of Allerdale in Cumbria, England.
+Greysouthen is a civil parish in the Cumberland district in Cumbria, England.
 It contains seven listed buildings that are recorded in the National Heritage List for England.
 All the listed buildings are designated at Grade II, the lowest of the three grades, which is applied to "buildings of national importance and special interest".
 The parish contains the village of Greysouthen and surrounding countryside.
 The listed buildings consist of houses, farmhouses, farm buildings, and a milestone.